wren-lang/wren/doc/site/embedding/calling-wren-from-c.markdown

 It would be a shame if calling a method from C didn't have that same speed benefit.
 So to do that, we split the process of calling a method into two steps.

-First, we create a handle that represents a "compiled" method signature.
-You do that using this:
+First, we create a handle that represents a "compiled" method signature:

     :::c
     WrenHandle* wrenMakeCallHandle(WrenVM* vm, const char* signature);